December 2, 2001: The day Nicolas Escudé gave France their ninth Davis Cup title

 What next: The end for Rafter, no back-to-back for France

 The 2001 Davis Cup final proved to be Patrick Rafter’s last appearance in singles on the tour.

 The next year, the French team would reach the Davis Cup final again, but Marat Safin’s Russia would prevail, 3-2.
-France would then remain sixteen years without a title, until 2017, after Yannick Noah was called back to lead the team.
+France would then go 16 years without a title, until 2017, after Yannick Noah was called back to lead the team.

 As for Escudé, this final would remain the peak of his career.
 In 2004, after claiming a fourth title on the tour in Doha, he would retire from professional tennis at the age of 28, due to shoulder injury.

 Wayne Arthurs would claim his only title on the tour in 2005, in Scottsdale.
 He would retire in 2007.